 Policies to the Rescue!

 If you have not yet encountered a parent concern about a library book, then just wait.
-You will.
+Eventually, you probably will.
 And I want you to be prepared for that day.
 I want you to have policies and know them well so that you look like the professional librarian that you are.

 How can I help you?